adi16697/House_Price_PREDICTION/README.md

 # House_Price_PREDICTION
-A data analysis project to anlayse at dataset with Boston House Price and make a Price Prediction model to predict accurate house prices depending on various factors/labels such size of the house,number of bedrooms,area etc.
+A data analysis project to analyse at dataset with Boston House Price and make a Price Prediction model to predict accurate house prices depending on various factors/labels such size of the house,number of bedrooms,area etc.

 Steps to be followed: